PeaPodTechnologies/FirebaseDeviceFlow/README.md

 1. Import `FirebaseDeviceFlow`.
 2. Initialize your Firebase app.
-3. Pass app reference and OAuth config object to `DeviceFlowUI` constructor.
+3. Pass Firebase app reference and OAuth config object to `DeviceFlowUI` constructor.
+If any parameters are absent from the OAuth config object, the relevant auth provider will be excluded from the UI.
 4. Execute `DeviceFlowUI.signIn()`.
 This will return a **Promise\<UserCredential\>**.

 ## How It Works